mgavinr/phome/README.md

 * [DEV] Motor control vertical, we can skip horizontal and individually for v2
 * [DEV] Is switchable battery and many pumps possible too
 * [DEV] Ability to insert a soil moisture sensor in each pot, or each pot already has one and it just connects to it.
-*   Case needed, wheel tracks needed
+* --Case needed, wheel tracks needed

 Gardening reading station
 -------------------------